Trina0224/WalkingWithGod/README.md

 13. Constraint chapter number ok.
 14. Constraint verse number. ok.
 15. Fix no select but just search issue.  ok. fixed by add "if(typeof state.selectedBook === 'undefined')"
+20. Try submit to website, and check CORS issues. ok.
+Even on github pages, we still need CORS walk-around.

 MEMO: work on this link: